LXMachado/role-playing-game/README.md

 🎮 Role-Playing Game (RPG)
-(Optional: Add a screenshot of the game in action)

 🛡️ About the Project
 This is a browser-based Role-Playing Game (RPG) built with JavaScript.
 The game features turn-based combat, character progression, and an engaging battle system.
 Players can explore, fight enemies, and upgrade their abilities as they progress through the adventure.